ThibaudCrespin/wanna-forget/README.md

 # Wanna Forget

-An ActionScript project, working with Angular.
+A Nativescript project, working with Angular.